Bodmin Community Hospital, Boundary Road, Bodmin PL31 2QT

 The ward can provide some toiletries and personal items if you are unable to bring your own.
 Please ask nursing staff to see if they can provide what you need.

-If your relative or friend has permitted unescorted leave, it may be possible for them to be collected from the ward outside visiting times between 9-7pm.
+If your relative or friend has permitted unescorted leave, it may be possible for them to be collected from the ward outside visiting times.

 We are unable to allow children under 18 onto the ward.
 If you would like to bring a child with you to visit a patient, we have a family visiting room which you can use.
 Please ask a member of staff for more information

 Referrals to Fletcher Ward are made through our Home Treatment Team.
-01208256235
+Call 01208 256 235.

 We are always striving for excellence and acknowledge that we need to continually learn and improve.
 As a service, we will be disappointed if a patient does not feel they have been offered high quality care and we will want to rectify this for the individual and future service receivers.
 We therefore welcome comments, compliments and complaints.